FurhatRobotics/example-skills/README.md

 Parrot | A simple, interactive skill that repeats the user, with a few nuggets | Speech input, NLU (intents, entities with external enum-files)
 FruitSeller | An interactive skill allowing you to order fruits | Speech input, NLU (intents, entities) PizzaOrder | An interactive form-filling skill allowing you to order a pizzas with various toppings and custom delivery times and locations and some additional chit-chat | Form-filling, more advanced NLU
-FlightBooking | An interactive form-filling skill allowing you to book flights | Form-filling, more advanced NLU

 # Running skills
 1. Clone the repository